DevTheTester/DevTheTester/README.md

 - 👋 Hi, I’m Devon
 - 👀 I’m interested in ...
-Coding, Testing, Gaming, Blockchains, Other things.
+Software Development/Testing.
 - 🌱 I’m currently learning ...
 QA, HTML/CSS, Javascript, Python.
 - 💞️ I’m looking to collaborate on ...
 ANYTHING!
-- 📫 How to reach me ...

 <!---
 DevTheTester/DevTheTester is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.